jsayol/openflame/README.md

 Openflame is an open source, RxJS-based SDK for Firebase being developed as an alternative to the official Web SDK.
 It is not intended as a drop-in replacement.

 ## But... why?
-To be honest, this started just for fun.
+This started just for fun, to be honest.
 I wanted to learn what the SDK was really doing behind the scenes and figure out how and when it communicated with the Firebase servers, so one weekend I started looking into it.

 The communication part was easy.
 I could simply use the SDK to attach listeners, or change data, or do any other operation and then monitor the WebSocket frames being sent back an forth.